-RCS is the product of the GSM Association, which is a trade body that represents the interests of mobile network operators worldwide, counting approximately 800 mobile operators, and will be the replacement of the ol’ SMS technology, which have not changed in the last 25 years.
-Just like the SMS, RCS is an underlying technology that will work on every device, network etc. if everything goes according to plan.
+RCS is the product of the GSM Association, which is a trade body that represents the interests of mobile network operators worldwide, including approximately 800 mobile operators, and will be the replacement of the ol’ SMS technology, which has not changed in the last 25 years.
+Just like SMS, RCS is an underlying technology that will work on every device, network etc. - if everything goes according to plan.

-The new technology enables text messages to be included with rich media, such as logos, images, information etc. and the possibility for the receiver to interact with the messages in various ways.
-It will also allow companies to get more data, such as how many users have read the RCS message as well how many who have interacted with it.
+The new technology enables text messages to include rich media, such as logos, images, information etc. and the possibility for the receiver to interact with the messages in various ways.
+It will also allow companies to get more data, such as how many users have read the RCS message as well as how many have interacted with it.

 Expand, expand, expand!

-Google is in particular doing a lot of the heavy lifting in cooperation with the rest of the Android gang in terms of making RCS a new widespread standard.
+Google, in particular, are doing a lot of the heavy lifting in cooperation with the rest of the Android gang, in terms of making RCS a new widespread standard.
 As mentioned, the RCS technology is actually here now and is used for enhancing messages sent between private users in North America.
-A number of brands are as well already using RCS today to enhance messages - see examples here but there are still some limitations though.
+A number of brands are already using RCS today to enhance messages - see examples here but there are still some limitations though.

-Google is currently working on further improving the experience and making the technology available to more countries and more telecommunication companies.
-Getting the telecommunications companies onboard has so far been the biggest challenge since it requires large investments for them to support the new technology.
+Google is currently working on further improving the experience and making the technology available in more countries and for more telecommunication companies.
+Getting the telecommunications companies onboard has, so far, been the biggest challenge, since it requires large investments for them to support the new technology.

-A great example is Scandinavia, where Telenor is the only telecommunications company that is supporting the technology.
-The other major companies in Scandinavia: TDC Group, 3 and Telia, are not supporting RCS yet, which therefore puts a limit on the number of persons Telenor users are able to send RCS messages to.
+A great example is Scandinavia, where Telenor is the only telecommunications company supporting the technology.
+The other major companies in Scandinavia; TDC Group, 3, and Telia, are not supporting RCS yet.This puts a limit on the number of persons Telenor users are able to send RCS messages to.

 Apple’s take on RCS

-Latest news is that Apple is gradually becoming more open to the idea of integrating RCS technology on their devices.
-Currently, when an iMessage is sent from an Apple device to devices that are not from Apple, the message changes to the old SMS technology where a lot of the functionalities are lost.
-If Apple chooses to back RCS, there might be considerably more compatibility between Apple devices and devices that runs on Android.
+The latest news is that Apple is gradually becoming more open to the idea of integrating RCS technology with their devices.
+Currently, when an iMessage is sent from an Apple device to a non-Apple device, the message changes to the old SMS technology, so a lot of the functionalities are lost.
+If Apple chooses to back RCS, there might be considerably more compatibility between Apple devices and devices that run on Android.

-Now here’s the most exciting part for most of you, which is how the technology can actually be used by companies and organisations.
+Now here’s the most exciting part for most of you; how can the technology actually be used by companies and organisations?

-Google has an early access program, where Subway among other managed to obtain an increase on 144% in conversion rate compared to the same promotion using a standard SMS message.
-The RCS message was included with Subway’s logo, an image as well as a stylized link.
+Google has an early access program, where Subway, among others, managed to obtain an increase of 144% in conversion rate compared to the same promotion using a standard SMS message.
+The RCS message was included with Subway’s logo, an image, as well as a stylized link.

-The significant increase in conversions could be ascribed to the novelty of the technology, which means that the impressing numbers might take a nosedive when users get more used to it.
-The RCS messages with rich media should provide a better overall customer experience though, which should have a positive impact on the interaction rate.
+The significant increase in conversions could be thanks to the novelty of the technology, which means that these impressive numbers might take a nosedive when users get more used to it.
+The RCS messages with rich media, should provide a better overall customer experience though, which should have a positive impact on the interaction rate.